Skip to Content

 Protecting Cool Season Plants From Frost

-• Add 3-4 inches of mulching around plant bases to shield roots from freezing.
+• Mulch application: Pile 3-4 inches of straw, leaves, or wood chips around plant bases to insulate roots.

 Choosing Bolt-Resistant Varieties